Table of Contents

 Caution

-While obtaining the image, you also need to obtain the calibration data of the camera or equivalent camera and create an CameraParameters instance.
+While acquiring images, you must also obtain calibration data from the camera (or equivalent) and create an CameraParameters instance.

 Caution